FabrizioBrancati/Queuer/README.md

 ```

 > [!CAUTION]
-> If you don't call the `finish()` function, your queue will be blocked and it will never ends.
+> If you don't call the `finish(success:)` function, your queue will be blocked and it will never ends.

 ### Scheduler